Installation Issues

 "My antivirus software or online virus checkers block SpeedBase or report it as unsafe"

-Some antivirus software and online services are known to occasionally generate false positives for SpeedBase installer.
+Some low-reputation antivirus software vendors and related online services are known to occasionally generate false positives

-Norton may block and delete a file simply because it was recently released and not enough number of their customers are using
+they may block or delete an installer simply because it was recently released and hasn't been used by enough of their customers,

 Why does this happen?